buttonwoodcx/bcx-validation/doc/tutorial.md

 > You can extend `bcx-validation` by [adding new validator](#define-new-validator).

 > You might remember in the example showed in [README](../README.md), `"email"`, `"mandatory"` etc do not have the full shape of a rule.
-They are short-cut, implemented in [transformer](#transformer-rule-is-a-rule), the full form of `"email"` is still `{validate: "email"}`.
+They are short-cut, implemented in [transformer](#transformer-rule), the full form of `"email"` is still `{validate: "email"}`.

-When the model fails, it returns an array of error message (or consistency, even a single error message is wrapped in an array)
+When it fails, it returns an array of error message (or consistency, even a single error message is wrapped in an array)

     validation.validate(false, {validate: "isTrue"})
     // => ["must be true"]